-If you’re reading this, it’s likely that you’re worried that you’re currently suffering from piriformis syndrome – or you’ve already been diagnosed with this problem.
-Today, we’re going to talk about what this condition is and give you the best piriformis syndrome treatment in our Ultimate Guide to Piriformis Syndrome!
+If you’re reading this, it’s likely that you’re wondering whether you’re currently suffering from piriformis syndrome – or you’ve already been diagnosed with this problem.
+Today, we’re going to talk about what this condition is and reveal the best piriformis syndrome treatment in our Ultimate Guide to Piriformis Syndrome!

-You should know before you read this that YOU ARE NOT ALONE!
+You should know before you read this: YOU ARE NOT ALONE!

 Although the vast majority of the general public have never even heard of piriformis syndrome, there are a significant number of people who suffer from this problem.

 My name is Will Harlow and I help people who suffer from sciatica and piriformis syndrome.
-Getting people out of pain and back to the things they love is literally my specialty.
+Getting people with back pain, sciatica and piriformis syndrome out of pain and back to the things they love is my specialty.

 And I’m going to show you a few ways you can do that today.